NIB-SI/HCS-proc/README.md

     trimmed_dir = feature_selection/results/trimmed
     trimmed_2_dir = feature_selection/results/trimmed_2

+    # Experimental parameters
+    concentrations = 2,3,4,5,6,7,8,9,10,11
+    control_concentration = 11
+    days = D1,D5,D7,D9
+    bioreps = BR1,BR2,BR3,BR4

+    # Feature selection criteria
+    # Use comma-separated days for DRC feature selection (e.g., D1,D5,D7,D9 or D5,D7) - specifically meaning, DRC logic will check all the selected days, the feature MUST be accepted on all the days to be retained; more days selected = more strict.
+    selection_days = D1,D5,D7,D9

-Change the base_path + double check if the input files are where they should be.
+Change the base_path + double check if the input files are where they should be and the experimental parameters are correct.

 ## EMD CONTROLS